bitwiseworks/python-os2/Doc/reference/expressions.rst

    single: character
    pair: string; item

-A string's items are characters.
+A :class:`string <str>` is a special kind of sequence whose items are *characters*.
 A character is not a separate data type but a string of exactly one character.

-Subscription of certain :term:`classes <class>` or :term:`types <type>` creates a :ref:`generic alias <types-genericalias>`.
-In this case, user-defined classes can support subscription by providing a :meth:`__class_getitem__` classmethod.

 .. _slicings: